mikedilger/gossip/README.md

 ### Missing Critical Features

-- [ ] An inbox of replies to your posts (they are loaded, but you have to go into each feed to find them, they are not collated into an inbox)
 - [ ] Setting your metadata and syncing it with the network.
 - [ ] Syncing the relays you use with the network
 - [ ] Seeing who other people follow (contact lists)